-At this point in time, audiovisual archives (such as those owned by consortium members Sound and Vision, DW and RAI) are rapidly complementing traditionally archived materials with additional materials (user generated content, crawls of broadcast related websites, program guides, etc).
-For instance, with the help of the EU the Europeana portal was built. (www.europeana.eu), giving users direct access to over 5 million heterogeneous digital objects [5].
+At this point in time, audiovisual archives (such as those owned by consortium members Sound and Vision and Deutsche Welle) are rapidly complementing traditionally archived materials with additional materials (user generated content, crawls of broadcast related websites, program guides, etc).
+For instance, with the help of the EU the Europeana portal was built (www.europeana.eu), giving users direct access to over 5 million heterogeneous digital objects [5].
 On the Web, sources like Wikipedia, but also user generated content on YouTube, Flickr and other "Web 2.0" sites can provide meaningful media content related to a given programme.
-This is being extended by a metadata layer on the Web based on so-called "Semantic Web" technologies which can enable concept-based search and browsing for information.
+This is being extended by a metadata layer on the Web based on Semantic Web technologies (Open Linked Data) which can enable concept-based search and browsing for information.